 Panic Disorder is characterized mainly by episodic panic attacks.
 These panic attacks can occur as a result of several triggers, whether on their own or as the result of a co-existing disorder such as a phobia or obsessive-compulsive disorder.
 Anxious self-talk or entering situations that have been associated with anxiety or previous panic attacks can also set off a panic attack.

 People who have repeated attacks will often avoid the physical locations where previous attacks have occurred, leading to serious impositions on daily life.
-Panic disorders can also occur with other problems, such as substance abuse or depression.
+Panic disorders can also occur with other problems, such as depression.
 In extreme cases, those who suffer from panic disorder may refuse to leave their home unless with a trusted person.

 Symptoms of a panic attack include: